Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Introduction

-Despite a flurry of algorithms such as memory replay \citep{Rebuffi2017iCaRL,Hou2019LUCIR,Wu2019LargeScaleIncremental}, regularization/proximal \citep{Zenke2017SI,LiHoiem2017LwF}, parameter isolation/expansion \citep{JavedWhite2019MetaRepCL}, and meta-learning \citep{Finn2017MAML,Riemer2019MetaTransferInterference}, \textit{two theoretical gaps remain for FDIL under simultaneous client heterogeneity and temporal domain shift}: (i) the absence of a \emph{backward knowledge transfer} (BKT) guarantee that quantifies when training on later tasks improves or at least preserves earlier-task performance without storing past data; and (ii) {the lack of \emph{a \textbf{global convergence rate} across \textbf{all} tasks}, i.e., the learner's final model should converge on \emph{every} task, not just the last,} while accounting for stochastic noise, intra-/inter-client variance, and cumulative domain drift.
-These gaps are amplified in realistic federated deployments where \emph{partial participation} is the norm: each round selects only a subset of clients due to availability and system constraints.
+Despite a flurry of algorithms such as memory replay \citep{Rebuffi2017iCaRL,Hou2019LUCIR,Wu2019LargeScaleIncremental}, regularization/proximal \citep{Zenke2017SI,LiHoiem2017LwF}, parameter isolation/expansion \citep{JavedWhite2019MetaRepCL}, and meta-learning \citep{Finn2017MAML,Riemer2019MetaTransferInterference}, \textit{two theoretical gaps persist in FDIL under simultaneous client heterogeneity and temporal domain shift}: (i) a \emph{backward knowledge transfer} (BKT) guarantee that quantifies when training on later tasks improves or at least preserves earlier tasks without storing past data; and (ii) a \emph{task-uniform} convergence rate that holds across the entire sequence of tasks rather than only the last one, while accounting for stochastic noise, intra- and inter-client variance, and cumulative domain drift.
+These gaps are amplified under \emph{partial participation}, the prevailing deployment mode in which only a subset of clients is selected each round.
 To close these theoretical gaps, the primary question we seek to address is

-We answer this question with \SPECIAL (\textit{Server-Proximal Efficient Continual Aggregation for Learning}), a lightweight, memory-free framework for FDIL with partial participation.
-In each communication round, the server \emph{uniformly samples} $N$ of $M$ clients (without replacement), aggregates only their updates, and then applies a single \emph{server-side proximal anchor}: it blends the aggregated model with the \emph{previous} global model via a small quadratic proximal step.
-This one-line change to \textsc{FedAvg} curbs cumulative parameter drift, letting the model adapt to new domains while implicitly preserving earlier knowledge, \emph{without} replay buffers, synthetic data, or task-specific heads, so both communication cost and model size remain unchanged.
-Unlike replay- or expansion-based FDIL methods \citep{li2024sr,qi2023better}, \SPECIAL keeps the footprint constant; unlike client-side regularizers \citep{li2024personalized}, the proximal interaction happens \emph{only at the server}, and our analysis targets continual, \emph{task-uniform} guarantees.
+We answer this question with \SPECIAL (\textit{Server-Proximal Efficient Continual Aggregation for Learning}), a lightweight, replay-free framework for FDIL with partial participation.
+In each communication round, the server uniformly samples $N$ of $M$ clients (without replacement), aggregates only their updates, and then applies a single \emph{server-side proximal anchor} that blends the aggregated model with the previous global model via a small quadratic step.
+This one-line change to FedAvg curbs cumulative parameter drift, letting the model adapt to new domains while implicitly preserving earlier knowledge, \emph{without} replay buffers, synthetic data, or task-specific heads, so both communication cost and model size remain unchanged.
+Unlike replay- or expansion-based FDIL methods \citep{li2024sr,qi2023better}, \SPECIAL keeps the footprint constant; unlike client-side regularizers \citep{li2024personalized}, the proximal interaction occurs \emph{only at the server}, and our analysis targets continual, \emph{task-uniform} guarantees.
 We deliver two key theoretical contributions:

 $\bullet$ \textbf{Backward knowledge transfer bound under partial participation.} After partially or fully training on a new task, the loss on any earlier task is provably no greater than its previous value plus a drift-controlled term that \emph{shrinks with more rounds, more local epochs, and larger per-round participation $N$}.
 The bound explicitly captures stochastic variance and client heterogeneity.